Galène's administrative API

 List of users

-Returns a list of users, as plain text, one per line.
+Returns a list of users, as a JSON array.
 The only allowed methods are HEAD and GET.

 Contains a “sanitised” user definition (without any passwords), a JSON object with a single field permissions.
+The entries .empty-user and .wildcard-user are for the user with the empty username and the wildcard user respectively.
 Allowed methods are HEAD, GET, PUT and DELETE.
 The only accepted content-type is application/json.

 Passwords